auhustsinovich/Collections/README.md

 ## Purpose

-The primary goal of this framework is to provide a robust and efficient implementation of a stack, a fundamental data structure, and its variant with statistics.
+The primary goal of this framework is to provide a robust and efficient implementation of a stack, a fundamental data structure, and its variations.
 This can be used in various applications where LIFO access to elements is required, such as algorithm implementations and more.

 ## Software requirements